 Gwendolyn J. Napier

-Gwendolyn J. Napier heard stories from her mother, Mother Sarah F. Jackson as a child.
-Her mother would tell her stories for hours from memory about her childhood, family and about life.
+GWENDOLYN J. NAPIER heard stories from her mother, Sarah F. Jackson as a child.
+Her mother told her stories for hours from memory about her childhood, family and about LIFE.
 She was inspired by her constantly asking, How do you tell stories?
-Mother Jackson replying, “Storytelling comes from the Heart, just be yourself.”
-The experiences and wisdom from her mother, life experiences, and professional training made her realize that everyone has a Story-to-Share and there are others who would Love-to-Listen.
+Mother Jackson replying “Storytelling comes from the Heart, Just be Yourself”.
+The experiences and wisdom from her mother, life experiences, and professional training made her realize that everyone has a Story -to-Share and there are others who would Love-To-Listen.

 Kuumba Storytellers of Georgia